Skip to main content

 How Does Sleep Loss Affect Sex Hormones?

-The induced by poor sleep has direct consequences for the Hypothalamic-Pituitary-Gonadal (HPG) axis, the system that controls the production of sex hormones like testosterone and estrogen.
+The metabolic stress induced by poor sleep has direct consequences for the Hypothalamic-Pituitary-Gonadal (HPG) axis, the system that controls the production of sex hormones like testosterone and estrogen.
 In men, a significant portion of daily testosterone production occurs during sleep.

 Chronic sleep restriction has been shown to dramatically lower testosterone levels, contributing to symptoms of low libido, fatigue, reduced muscle mass, and mood disturbances, which are hallmarks of andropause.
 This effect is independent of age, meaning that young, healthy men can experience clinically low testosterone levels as a direct result of poor sleep.